Niema-Lab/Virus-Database-Notes/README.md

 ### Architecture

 The backend server should be able to be standalone-installed, where potential users could setup a server of their own for their own local use, whether installing it on their own machine or via a Docker image.
 It should also be able to scale to user needs.

-NOTE: More research and a deeper dive is required.
+Current planned backend setup: Cloudflare workers or just `npm run dev` for local environments, connected to Supabase (with a PostgreSQL database) and file storage on Cloudflare R2 (likely a local file system or some kind of mock S3 / R2 system for local environments).
+Look into libraries that help manage code complexity / abstract platform-specific syntax away.

 ### Data Storage